wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.6.0 =
+* Added an easy way to install GoodbyeCaptcha alongside PlanSo Forms
+* Tested for WordPress 4.2.3 compatability

 = 1.5.9 =
 * Added a new hook for better connection with anti-spam plugins